 Table Of Contents

 What Is The Rule Of 40?
 Measuring Growth Rate And Profitability The Rule Of 40 Formula How To Calculate The Rule Of 40 (Example) How Many SaaS Companies Exceed The Rule Of 40?
 Why Use The Rule of 40?
-Here Are 4 Crucial Benefits When To Use The Rule Of 40: Should You Measure The Rule Of 40 As A Startup?
+Here Are Four Crucial Benefits When To Use The Rule Of 40: Should You Measure The Rule Of 40 As A Startup?
 What Is A Good SaaS Growth Rate?
-Balancing Competing Goals Benchmarks With A Grain Of Salt Looking To Control Your Profit Margin And Achieve The Rule of 40?
+Benchmarks With A Grain Of Salt Cut Waste, Optimize Cloud Costs, And Attract The Right Investors With Confidence Rule Of 40 FAQs

-A company can grow its revenue faster if it acquires and retains more buying customers as opposed to simply selling more to existing customers.
+It makes sense.
+A company can grow its revenue faster if it acquires and retains more buying customers instead of only selling more to existing customers.

 Yet, here’s the thing.
-Revenue growth measures the increase in the amount of money a business takes in from sales.
-Gross margin growth determines how much profit the business is actually making after deducting the cost of goods sold (COGS), expenses, and taxes.
+Revenue growth measures the increase in the amount of money a business earns from sales.
+Gross margin growth determines the profit the business makes after deducting the cost of goods sold (COGS), expenses, and taxes.

 What Is The Rule Of 40?

 The Rule of 40 is a principle that states a software company’s combined revenue growth rate and profit margin should equal or exceed 40%.
-SaaS companies above 40% are generating profit at a rate that’s sustainable, whereas companies below 40% may face cash flow or liquidity issues.
+SaaS companies above 40% are generating profit at a sustainable rate, whereas companies below 40% may face cash flow or liquidity issues.

 Naturally, to determine whether the company is above 40% or below, it must know two things: